 One-Shot: As you can probably imagine, based upon the name, this mode involves controlling a ship with a single shot.
-This mode isn’t for a single player though, it’s two-player local multiplayer only – a dog fight between two players whose only goal is to try and take the other person out with their single projectile.
+This mode isn’t for a single player though, it’s a two-player local multiplayer only – a dog fight between two players whose only goal is to try and take the other person out with their single projectile.

-To The Death: This mode is the second one which can only be played in local multiplayer between two players.
+To The Death: This mode is the second one that can only be played in local multiplayer between two players.
 It’s you versus them, take out their Mothership or chosen fighter ship whilst they’re trying to do the same.
 Unlike One-Shot mode, this one gives you full control and encourages you to create combos as you fight each other to the death.

-Each of the five modes all have their own spin on the gameplay, turning a classic format into five entertaining styles to play either solo (the first three) or with a friend (all five) with it’s quick and easy pick-up-and-play mechanics.
+Each of the five modes all has its own spin on the gameplay, turning a classic format into five entertaining styles to play either solo (the first three) or with a friend (all five) with it’s quick and easy pick-up-and-play mechanics.
 They all have their own individual online leaderboards which can be shown as worldwide or how you compare against your friends, so if you don’t have anyone to play with you then you can still try and work your way to the top of the leaderboards.

 As well as the PSN trophies (which aren’t obtainable in a few minutes, unlike other similar games), there are also a bunch of built-in ‘Challenges’ and ‘Space Missions’ to complete.
 These range from unlocking ships to achieving a certain score with a certain ship or destroying the enemies in a certain way.
 Each one that’s completed will reward you with in-game currency which can be used to unlock new ships or upgrading your power-ups on all levels.